djeada/Frontend-Notes/notes/08_protocols.md

 Key characteristics of HTTP include:

-- **Request-Response Cycle**: Every interaction begins with a request from the client and ends with a response from the server.
+- The **request-response cycle** involves an interaction where the client sends a request, and the server processes it to return a response.
-- **Statelessness**: Each request is independent; the server does not store any memory of prior requests, which simplifies server design but requires additional mechanisms (like cookies or sessions) to persist user data.
+- **Statelessness** ensures that each HTTP request is independent, meaning the server retains no memory of past interactions, which simplifies server design but requires mechanisms like cookies or sessions to maintain user data.
-- **TCP-Based**: HTTP typically leverages the Transmission Control Protocol (TCP) at the transport layer, ensuring reliable data transmission.
+- **TCP-based** communication underlies HTTP, using the Transmission Control Protocol (TCP) to guarantee reliable data transmission between client and server.

 In the HTTP world, both requests and responses consist of specific parts:

-1. **Request** (from the client):
+**Request** (from the client):

 - **Method** (e.g., GET, POST, PUT, DELETE) to indicate the requested action.
 - **Headers** carrying metadata such as user agent, accepted data types, and authentication details.
 - **Body** containing data when needed (e.g., form submissions via POST).

-2. **Response** (from the server):
+**Response** (from the server):

 - **Status Code** (e.g., 200 OK, 404 Not Found) indicating whether the request succeeded or failed.
 - **Headers** providing context about the response, such as content type and caching instructions.
 - **Body** containing the requested resource or an error message.

 **Basic HTTP Methods**: